 CAMDEN, N.J. - Just as the experimental phase of one bigs pairing seems to be closing, another could be beginning.

-The Sixers took a look at the combination of Joel Embiid and Jahlil Okafor for six straight games.
-They went 1-5 with the two centers in the starting lineup together and there were evident struggles on both ends of the floor.
+The Sixers gave a look at the combination of Joel Embiid and Jahlil Okafor for six straight games.
+The team went 1-5 during with the two centers in the starting lineup together and there were evident struggles on both ends of the floor.

 Complete coverage of the Philadelphia 76ers and their rivals in the NBA from NBC Sports Philadelphia.